particle-iot/docs/src/content/en/shared/api.md

 ]
 ```

-Claim core
+Claim device
 -------

-You can claim a brand new or released core through a simple API call.
-All you need as an access token and core id!
+You can claim a brand new or unclaimed device through a simple API call.
+All you need is an access token and the device ID!

 ``` bash
 POST /v1/devices